 Written English Proficiency Requirement

 GRE writing score of 4.0 and above or satisfactorily meeting the writing requirements in SXS 800.

 Satisfactory completion of the culminating experience requirements:

 Advancement to Candidacy

-Besides meeting all general requirements for Advancement to Candidacy (ACT), applicants must maintain a 3.0 grade point average in all human sexuality courses taken for the degree, and may not list any course in which the grade received is below B– on the ATC form.
+Besides meeting all general requirements for Advancement to Candidacy (ACT), applicants must maintain a 3.0-grade point average in all Human Sexuality Studies courses taken for the degree, and may not list any course in which the grade received is below a B– on the ATC form.

 Human Sexuality Studies (M.A.) — Minimum 30 units